aemysites/sausaxen-iag-da/tools/plugins/text-to-html/README.md

 ### 🔐 **Authentication**
 - Requires a valid DA authentication token
+- **Multiple token sources** (in priority order):
+  1. **User-provided token**: Enter your own token in the "DA Auth Token" field
+  2. **Default token**: Falls back to a default token for testing
+  3. **Local storage**: Checks for saved tokens from DA sessions
-- The plugin automatically retrieves your token from the DA environment
+- Get your token from the DA console's developer tools or network tab
 - Ensure you're logged into Document Authoring before using this feature

 ### 📄 **Generated Page Structure**